LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 If an otherwise qualified applicant has not completed prerequisite or foundational courses including intermediate accounting (or received a grade below a B in any intermediate accounting course), it is likely that the applicant will be offered conditional admission.
 Full admission to the M.S.A. program will be granted upon meeting specified conditions.
 The conditional admission status is described in detail in the Graduate Admissions section of the catalog.

 Individuals not yet admitted to the M.S.A. program may enroll in 500-level foundation courses with permission from the Seidman Graduate Programs Office.
-Candidates who have not completed Intermediate Accounting I ( ACC 310 or equivalent) with a grade of B or higher may only enroll in foundation or undergraduate accounting exposure courses until ACC 310 is completed with a grade of B or higher.
+Candidates who have not completed Intermediate Accounting I (ACC 310 or equivalent) with a grade of B or higher may only enroll in foundation or undergraduate accounting exposure courses until ACC 310 is completed with a grade of B or higher.
 Accordingly, the student is advised to take ACC 310 as soon as its prerequisites are met.
 Undergraduate courses and foundation courses do not count toward the 33 graduate-credit minimum for the M.S.A. degree.
-Candidates who have not completed Intermediate Accounting II ( ACC 311 or equivalent) with a grade of B or better should take this course in the first semester of attendance after the ACC 310 prerequisite has been met.
+Candidates who have not completed Intermediate Accounting II (ACC 311 or equivalent) with a grade of B or better should take this course in the first semester of attendance after the ACC 310 prerequisite has been met.

 Enrollment in dual-listed 500-level courses or 600-level courses is generally restricted to students admitted to the respective program who have also completed the appropriate prerequisite courses.
-The exception to this policy is Seidman College accounting students with senior standing who meet all other admissions criteria.
+The exception to this policy is Seidman College of Business accounting students with senior standing who meet all other admissions criteria.
 Such students will have: 1) completed ACC 310, ACC 311, and ACC 340 with a grade of B or better; 2) no more than 35 credits left to complete their undergraduate degree requirements; 3) a cumulative GPA of at least 3.0; and 4) a GMAT score of at least 500 (or qualify for a GMAT waiver).
 With permission of the Seidman Graduate Programs Office, such students may enroll for as many as four graduate-level accounting courses that may be applied toward the M.S.A. degree once they are admitted.

 The following categories of applicants may request a waiver of the GMAT examination requirement: